YannDubs/website_old/_resources/res_generalML.md

 <div markdown='1'>

 + Author : [K. Murphy](https://research.google.com/pubs/KevinMurphy.html){:.mdLink}.
 + Review : Excellent reference book which covers a wide range of ML topics with a statistical perspective.
 Probably not a book to read at once or to use as an introduction to the field.
 Aimed to people with a decent mathematical background.
-Can sometimes feel a bit disorganized.
+Can sometimes feel a bit disorganized, which is understandable due to the large amount of covered topics.
 + Recommend as :
     * Reference book to use a refresher for those who already understand of the concepts.
     * To get a probabilistic view of some concepts you already know.